 The following are some of the areas that will be addressed during the convention:

 - Legal Briefs and Policing

 Presentation of papers should be no more than 20 minutes long, with 10 minutes reserved for questions and comments from the floor.

 Papers based on significant research or practical case study material will be given preference.
 Commercial content is not permissible, except where a new technology, system or an innovation is introduced.
 Commercial papers should indicate that the subject is a new innovation or technology.
 Legal issues are always popular and case studies detailing successful litigation and enforcement strategies will be welcomed.

 Feedback on papers presented at previous SARPA Conventions is also welcome.
 You may also propose a paper by someone else whom you believe has a valuable contribution.

-Proposals for papers to be presented at the SARPA Convention must be submitted online by no later than 31 May 2019.
+The deadline for Proposals for papers to be presented at the SARPA Convention was 31 May 2019.